JagpreetBath/European_Hotel_Analysis/MachineLearning/ML_NLP_PySpark/README.md

 - For output as Positive or Negative: 91.56%

 # Suggestion
-We would suggest that the company move to having the review score as 3 categories (good, bad, average) because these categories are easy to understand and the accuracy of the PySpark model in preiecting the 3-review outcome is fairly good.
+We would suggest that the company move to having the review score as 3 categories (good, bad, average) because these categories are easy for customers to understand and the accuracy of the PySpark model in predicting the 3-review outcome is fairly good.

 # Next Steps
 We will next use Neural Networks and Deep Learning to find if we can increase the accuracy at predicting the review outcome.